tekknolagi/tekknolagi.github.com/_posts/2022-11-03-cinder-jit-symbolizer.md

 ---
-title: "Adding a symbolizer to the Cinder JIT"
+title: "Writing a symbolizer for the Cinder JIT"
 layout: post
 date: 2022-11-03
 description: >